noheton/shepard/README.md

 # shepard scripts

 This project provides useful scripts and tools to help maintain the shepard repository.
-Currently only the creation of new releases for frontend and backend is supported, more will follow.
 For more information about shepard, its usage and infrastructure, check out [the wiki](https://gitlab.com/dlr-shepard/documentation/-/wikis/home).

 ## Prerequisites